 Challenges in Washington

-Ms. Brazile, a well-versed Democratic political strategist, provides insider perspective on the challenges in the current administration.
+Ms. Brazile, a well-versed Democratic political strategist, provides insider perspective on the challenges in Washington and where we go from here.